Safety and Health Management System

 - knowledge of the organisation‘s planning, measuring, reviewing and auditing arrangements

-- awareness of the financial and economic benefits of good safety performance.
+- awareness of the financial and economic benefits of good safety and health performance.

 Non-management needs include: